The Bankrate promise

 Can you pay a credit card with another credit card?

 Cash advances can be extremely expensive since they come with both cash advance fees and high interest rates.
 Plus, any cash you take from a credit card becomes new debt.
-If you’re struggling to pay off your credit card without borrowing from another credit card, it’s time to take a serious look into debt management options.
+If you’re struggling to pay off your credit card without borrowing from another credit card, it’s time to take a serious look into debt relief options.

 Should you carry a balance on your credit card?

 Plus, carrying a balance means losing access to your credit card’s grace period.
-Most credit cards offer a 21-day interest-free grace period on purchases—but that grace period only applies if you pay your statement balance in full each month.
+Most credit cards offer a 21-day interest-free grace period on purchases — but that grace period only applies if you pay your statement balance in full each month.
 If you can’t pay off your statement balance in full, you’ll be charged interest not only on your outstanding balance but also on all new purchases made with the card.

 If you can’t pay your statement balance in full, try to pay off as much of your credit card balance as possible.
 If you only make the minimum payment on your credit card, it could take you a very long time to pay off your debts—especially if you’re stuck with high interest rates.